Plovdiv: European Capital of Culture

 On 5 September 2014, Plovdiv was selected as the Bulgarian host of European Capital of Culture in 2019.
 The city co-hosted the event with Matera.

 After Plovdiv was elected as European Capital of Culture in 2019, an ambitious cultural program has started its realisation.
 For 2019 the City Under the Hills had a number of concerts, including "Balkan Music in Plovdiv".
 The city held the Plovdiv Biennale and a number of international forums, such as a meeting of collectors from Europe, a summer art school, dance projects, etc.

 The Fusion 2019 Urban Games Festival in Plovdiv was one of the standout events of the year, bringing together participants from across Europe—including Bulgaria, Italy, Poland, Germany, the UK, and Russia — to engage in five innovative games and cultural volunteering.
 This collaborative initiative, part of the European Capitals of Culture project, united Plovdiv and Matera in a two-part journey to explore and reimagine the cultural and historical dimensions of these cities.
 The diverse backgrounds of the participants and game scenarios (spy plots, space adventures, and mysterious stories, etc.) played a crucial role in this exploration.

-The insightful interview with Italian volunteers Giuseppe Nuzzi and Matteo Lilliu, which offers a closer look at their experiences, was conducted by Tatyana Garkavaya.
+The interview with Italian volunteers Giuseppe Nuzzi and Matteo Lilliu, which offers a closer look at their experiences, was conducted by Tatyana Garkavaya.
 An award-winning multilingual communication specialist, Garkavaya is renowned for her support of the volunteers involved in Plovdiv 2019.
 Having conducted dozens of interviews and written numerous articles in English, Bulgarian, and Italian, she has been instrumental in promoting the activities and stories of these volunteers amid scandals surrounded the implementation of the Plovdiv 2019 programme.

 Plovdiv 2019 has become a promising opportunity for the advancement of volunteering in Bulgaria through innovative creative practices.
 The country has historically exhibited some of the lowest rates of both formal and informal volunteering in the European Union.
 According to Eurostat's comparative statistics on voluntary activities, only about 6% of Bulgarians participate in organized volunteering, compared to the EU average of 19%—placing the country at the bottom of the rankings.